ichiro-wang/nutrition-stormhack/README.md

 ## 🚀 Features

 - 📸 **OCR Scanning** – Upload a photo of a nutrition label and extract text automatically using Tesseract.
-- 🧠 **Smart Analysis** – Parse calories,  and claculates macronutrients, and micronutrients from text for structured display.
+- 🧠 **Smart Analysis** – Parse calories, and calculate macronutrients and micronutrients from text for structured display.
 - 💾 **Backend API** – Flask backend processes OCR data and handles business logic.
 - 🌐 **Interactive Frontend** – React UI for uploading images, displaying results, and managing analysis history.
 - ⚡ **Real-time Feedback** – See nutritional summaries instantly after label upload.